patchwork-toolkit/agent-examples/rpi-gpio/README.md

 }
 ```

-In the example above, a "Motion" (should be unique for DGW) is declared with a single resource named "PIR".
+In the example above, a "Motion" (should be unique for DGW) device is declared with a single resource named "PIR".
 Consumers of the DGW API will be able to perform a HTTP GET request with a Content-Type "application/senml+json" to obtained the latest GPIO reading (in this case, PIR sensor).
 The same value can be obtained by subscribing to the MQTT topic.

-The agent is of type `service`, which means continuous execution or output of data.
+The agent is of type `service`, which means continuous execution and output of data.
 The agent program's `exec` key should be an absolute path to the `rpi-gpio.py` executable (make sure the program is executable).